SchlossLab/Hannigan_CRCVirome_mBio_2018/doc/manuscript.md

 After evaluating our ability to classify samples as cancerous vs healthy, we incorporated the pre-cancerous adenoma samples into the model and evaluated our ability to classify the groups out of the total dataset **(Figure \ref{threewaymodel})**.
 We used a set of three-class random forest models for both the bacterial and viral sample sets.
 Again the virome significantly outperformed the bacterial community signatures.
 The virus signature allowed for consistently high resolution for each of the disease classes, while the resolution varried with the bacterial signatures.
 The bacterial signature allowed for high accuracy in classifying cancerous stool apart from pre-cancerous or healthy, but struggled to classify adenomas or healthy samples away from the remainder of the dataset.
 On average the bacterial model performed poorly compared to the consistently higher viruses.

 ![*ROC curves from three-class random forest tuned on mean AUC for A) virus and B) bacterial signatures.
 Each curve represents the ability of the specified class to be classified against the other two classes.*\label{threewaymodel}](../figures/predmodel-threewayclassification.pdf){ width=100% }

+## Identifying important features for general model
+Above we followed up with the important features associated with the cancer-healthy model.
+Here we are repeating the analysis while looking at the large model using all of the information, including the adenoma samples.

 # Discussion